-Parents and carers want their child to be happy, confident and safe in their new school and as a result, school nurses may deal with many health concerns from parents and carers of children in the reception year.
+Parents and carers want their child to be happy, confident and safe in their new school and as a result, schools may deal with many health concerns from parents and carers of children in the reception year.
 Whilst school nurses play an active role as leaders in the effort to prevent illness and promote healthy schools, maintaining the health and safety of hundreds of children is a huge task for any one individual.
-Therefore, the CPHVA, working with RB, the makers of Dettol, has produced this booklet to help school nurses and other professionals provide parents and carers with information that will help alleviate some of their child's and their own concerns about starting school.
+Therefore, the CPHVA, working in partnership with Dettol, has produced this booklet to help school nurses and other professionals provide parents and carers with information that will help alleviate some of their child's and their own concerns about starting school.
 The information is easy to read with visuals that parents and carers can use to help discuss health issues with their children.